ahmedmmkms/b2b-marketplace/cloudflare-pages-setup.md

 ## Prerequisites

-This project uses an Angular Nx monorepo located in the `frontend2` directory.
+This project uses a Next.js 14 application located in the `frontend` directory with App Router, TypeScript, and Tailwind CSS.

 ## Cloudflare Pages Configuration